Unapologetically Glam | Sexy | Bold

 Shop Scotti’s Closet

 Let’s get the basics out of the way: where you live, how many kids, etc.:

 I live in Marquette, Michigan, right on the coast of Lake Superior.
-My husband Zack & I have one daughter, Greenlea (pronounced Greenlee) who turned two this past July.
-We have one dog, Calee, and one cat, Leo.
+My husband Zack & I have a daughter, Greenlea, who’s almost eight and a son, Ozzie (named after my Dad), who’s three.

 Three words to describe your personal style.
 Go.:

 Cool, comfortable, glam.
 (Leather, sequins and (faux) fur!)